 Finally, some people will make money blogging by building a service-based business.
 This is what I did and how I currently earn five figures per month!

 I started blogging to tell my own story.
-Once people started noticing my website, I was able to leverage it into a freelance writing and virtual assistant business.
-I talk more in-depth about how to do this in my Resource Center.
+Once people started noticing my website, I was able to leverage it into a virtual assistant business.
+I talk more in-depth about how to do this in my course, $10K VA.

 If you’re a blogger, how do you make money blogging?
 If you’re not a blogger, did any of these surprise you?